-- VxLAN is only supported on the 6300, 6400 and 8360 Switch Series. - VxLAN interfaces require IP Directed Broadcast to be enabled on a Switched Virtual Interface associated with the VxLAN interface. - IP Directed Broadcast is not supported with Dynamic VRF Route Leak.
+- VxLAN is only supported on the 6300, 6400 and 8360 Switch Series. - VxLAN interfaces require IP Directed Broadcast to be enabled on a Switched Virtual Interface associated with the VxLAN interface.

 For more information on this feature, see the related video on the Aruba AirHeads Broadcasting Channel.